postmannen/steward/README.md

 ## TODO

+- Add config file options to use when starting up the program for options.

+- Rename ShellCommand to cli

+- Make a scraper that first send an EventACK, and the content of the scraping is returned by a node as a new EventACK back the where the initial event originated.

 - Go through all processes and check that the error is handled correctly, and also reported back on the error subject to the master supervisor.

 - Implement a log scraper method in `tail -f` style ?